kanadeVishal/FeeCalculator/README.md

   3. After successfully running the project lauch the /src/main/java/htmlPage/FeeCalculator.html  file on browser.

-  4. In Browser select the appropriate options from a given form and hit on Calculate Fee button, after that will recieve the fee details for the selected option.
+  4. In Browser select the appropriate options from a given form and hit on Calculate Fee button, after that will receive the fee details for the selected option.